rclai/meteor-cheerio/README.md

 [cheerio](https://github.com/cheeriojs/cheerio)

-Add packages to your project by using command
+Add packages to your project by using command.

+Fork created because they were not maintaining the NPM dependency.

 ###
-    meteor add particle4dev:cheerio
+    meteor add rl:cheerio
 ###